-The following tables contains data collected from rural Culway sites in South Australia, it shows the proportion of heavy vehicles exceeding the speed limit for 2006 and 2012.
-Since 2006, the proportion of heavy vehicles speeding in all brackets has decreased apart from road trains where the level of speeding less than 5km/h has increased, the overall speeding has however decreased.
+The following tables contain data collected from rural Culway sites in South Australia, it shows the proportion of heavy vehicles exceeding the speed limit for 2006 and 2013.
+Since 2006, the overall proportion of heavy vehicles speeding has decreased apart from rigid trucks which have remained constant.